trashpanda-ai/RAG-chatbot/README.md

 # RAG Chatbot for Literature Review
 A powerful Retrieval Augmented Generation (RAG) system that combines OpenAI's LLM capabilities with LangChain for efficient academic literature processing and analysis.
-This project was developed as part of an application process with approximately 5 hours of development time.
+This project was developed as part of an application process with approximately 5 hours of development time and aims to be a compact but comprehensive and useful tool.

 ## Overview
 This chatbot processes and analyzes academic literature focused on Human-AI interaction research papers, but can be applied to all text-based documents.
 The system combines semantic search capabilities with text generation to enable complex answers based on individual knowledge bases.